Bacon Carbonara with Rosemary – A 15-Minute Weeknight Hero

 Instructions:

-• In the same pan drop in the garlic, rosemary, and onion.
-Pause a moment and enjoy the smell!
-After 30 seconds add in the mushrooms and spinach.
+• In the same pan, add the garlic, rosemary, and onion.
+Take a second to enjoy that amazing aroma.
+After about 30 seconds, stir in the mushrooms and spinach.

 Rate & leave a comment